- our blog

 Both late and compound interest can only be charged on the amount that is repaid late, but not on the outstanding loan that is not yet due to be repaid.

-What are the common market practices for loan tenure, loan amount, interest and other fees?
+What are the usual market practices for loan amount, loan tenure, interest rate and other fees?

-Most money lenders provide a repayment period of 1 to 6 months.
-Only good money lenders will provide a loan tenure of up to 12 months.
+Most fast money lenders provide a repayment period of 1 to 6 months.
+However, there are reliable money lenders in Singapore that will offer a loan tenure that goes up to 12 months.
+In some cases, they may even let you enjoy a loan tenure that stretches up to 24 months.

-The loan amount approved is usually around 1-3 times of your monthly income, charged at 4% interest rate, with processing fees of 8-10% of your loan amount.
+The approved loan amount is based on your income per month and is about 1-3 times your salary, charged at a 1-4% monthly interest rate, with processing fees of 8-10% of your loan amount.

-What are the different types of loans you can get from the best money lenders in Singapore?
+What are the different types of loans you can get from reliable money lenders in Singapore?

 Personal Loan

-Check out our Beginner’s Guide to Personal Loans as well as the Dos and Don’ts for First Timers Applying for Personal Loans if you are making a personal loan for the first time.
+Check out our Beginner’s Guide to Personal Loans as well as the Dos and Don’ts for First Timers Applying for Personal Loans if you are taking a personal loan for the first time.
+Additionally, check if the loan is valid by ensuring you’re dealing with a registered money lender.

 These are the various types of personal loans: